 So, let’s take a closer look at the benefits of MySudo virtual cards:

 - You stay private online.
 MySudo virtual cards are not linked to your name, age, address, phone number, SSN, or any other identifying information, so your private data stays private.

 - Your spending habits can’t be tracked.
-The charges you make with your MySudo virtual cards are simply described on your bank statement as ‘MySudo transaction’, so your data isn’t worth much to your bank or the data brokers.
+The charges you make with your MySudo virtual cards are simply described on your bank statement as ‘MySudo Transaction’, so your data isn’t worth much to your bank or the data brokers.

 - You keep your money safer.
-Each MySudo virtual card represents, but works separately from, your personal credit card, so even if a virtual card is part of a data breach, you really limit your risk.
+Each MySudo virtual card represents, but works separately from, your personal credit or debit card, so even if a virtual card is part of a data breach, you really limit your risk.

 - You can set up a card in seconds.
 A MySudo virtual card takes a minute to create and only seconds to cancel or replace.
 No bank queues or forms—just a few taps in the app.